cdl-geneseo/geneseo-dictionary/T/Tik-Tok.md

 # Tik Tok

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tik Tok

 Created by  Unknown User (mre4) on May 07, 2022

 (noun).
 A social media app centered around short videos.&quot;Did you see that new dance trend on Tik Tok?&quot;Edmond, S-Z, 2022